Trace formulas for $\mathcal{S}^p$-perturbations and extension of Koplienko-Neidhardt trace formulas: Introduction

-We conclude this study by analyzing certain properties of the spectral shift functions obtained in modified trace formulas, specifically their non-negativity, continuity and differentiability.
-Indeed, we have established a result concerning the continuity and differentiability of the spectral shift functions under certain topologies, in the same spirit as \cite{CaGeLeNiPoSu16} by Carey et al.; see Corollary \ref{cor:ssf_cont_diff}.
-The same statement about the continuity of the spectral shift function holds for the aforementioned normal Taylor remainders.
-However, the differentiability aspect is an additional feature of the modified trace formula.
+In Section \ref{Modified trace formulas}, we prove modified trace formulas for $\Sp^p$-perturbations in the range $1<p<\infty$, in the self-adjoint, unitary, and contraction cases.
+We conclude this study by analyzing certain properties of the spectral shift functions obtained in modified trace formulas, specifically their non-negativity (see Theorem \ref{Thm-Pos}), continuity and differentiability.
+Indeed, we establish a result concerning the continuity and differentiability of the spectral shift functions under certain topologies, in the same spirit as \cite{CaGeLeNiPoSu16} (see Proposition \ref{cor:ssf_cont_diff}).

-The proofs of aforementioned results will make use of the theory of Multiple Operator Integrals (MOI).
+The proofs of aforementioned results will make use of the theory of multiple operator integrals.
 They proved to be a convenient tool to deal with questions in perturbation theory in the Schatten classes setting.
-For instance, the derivatives, as well as the Taylor remainders for operator functions are expressed by means of linear combinations of MOI, see \cite{Co22, ChCoGiPr24, Co24} for the self-adjoint and unitary cases, and see \cite{Pe09} for the contraction case which makes use of the unitary case together with an argument of dilation.
-In the case $n=2$, the class of functions that we consider follows from a characterization of MOI taking values in $\Sp^1(\hilh)$, see \cite{CoLemSu21} by Coine, Le Merdy and Sukochev, which corresponds to the factorization given in \eqref{introfacto2}.
-Additionally, in the case of contractions, we use a finite-dimensional approximation technique introduced by Voiculescu \cite{Vo79}.
+For instance, the derivatives, as well as the Taylor remainders for operator functions are expressed by means of linear combinations of MOI, see \cite{ChCoGiPr24, Co22,Co24} for the self-adjoint and unitary cases, and see \cite{Pe09} for the contraction case which makes use of the unitary case together with an argument of dilation.
+In the case $n=2$, the class of functions that we consider follows from a characterization of MOI taking values in $\Sp^1(\hilh)$, see \cite{CoLemSu21}, which corresponds to the factorization given in \eqref{introfacto2}.
+Additionally, in the case of contractions, we use a finite-dimensional approximation technique introduced by Voiculescu \cite{Vo79} to prove trace formulas.
 For $1\le n<p<\infty$, the modified trace formula will be obtained in full generality, thanks to the optimal $\Sp^{p/n}$-estimates for the Taylor remainders.
 The various norm estimates (for both the usual and modified trace formulas) will in turn yield estimates for the trace, allowing its representation as an integral with respect to a finite measure.
 The remaining argument for each trace formula in this paper will consist in showing that such measure is absolutely continuous with respect to the Lebesgue measure, whether by finite-dimensional approximation (see the proof of Theorem \ref{SOT-Concase1}) or by induction, using the result for $n-1$ to construct the desired integrable function.